paeolo/onemon/README.md

 The main function is exported so instead of using the CLI you can use onemon in your own code programmatically and we encourage you to do this.

+## Can I test it?
+- clone the repository
+- execute `yarn install`, `yarn build` and `yarn link` or install `onemon` globally from the npm registry.
+- execute `onemon examples/deamon.js` on one terminal
+- execute `onemon examples/deamon.js script` on another terminal
+- play with the flags and use more terminals

 ## Author

 👤 **Paul Le Couteur**